haekb/nolf2-modernizer/Assets/Modernizer Readme.txt

-No One Lives Forever 2 Modernizer
+No One Lives Forever 2 Modernizer - Beta 1
 ---------------------------------
 The goal of NOLF 2 Modernizer is to help fix some long standing bugs, and update some more outdated features of the game.

+The beta releases are meant to get this mod out the door sooner!
+However there's sure to be bugs, and probably bugs in the base game that I didn't catch.
+Before commenting about a crash, please check the known issues section for more information!

 Install Instructions:
  - Extract all files to your NOLF 2 directory